microsoft/IF-MCP-Server-for-Microsoft-Teams/docs/teams-bot-setup.md

 > **Important:** For local development, create `appsettings.Development.json` with the same structure (this file is gitignored).

 > **Note:** The `MicrosoftAppTenantId` and `MicrosoftAppType` settings are required for SingleTenant bot authentication with Bot Framework Service.

+> **Note:** The `McpServer.FunctionKey` must be the `mcp_extension` system key from your MCP server deployment, NOT the default function key.
+See the [MCP Server Setup](./mcp-server-setup.md) guide for instructions on retrieving this key.
+The Teams bot calls the `/runtime/webhooks/mcp` endpoint using header-based authentication (`x-functions-key` header).

 ## 2. Test Locally